barryclark/jekyll-now/_posts/2015-12-5-use-polymorphic-associations-to-organize-the-rails-models-part-1.md

   end
 end
 ```

 - Generate the Computer model and migration:

 ```bash
 rails g model Computer name:string cpu:string memory:string
 ```

-- Before running the migration, just delete any unneeded information, such as timestamps, as we will use the Product created_at and updated_at
+- Before running the migration, just delete any unneeded information, such as timestamps, as we will use the Product created_at and updated_at.

 ```ruby
 class CreateComputers < ActiveRecord::Migration
   def change